dapi/zoldy/README.md

 * Less code, more stability, open to suggestions and experiments.
 * Use one-time loaded environment (a-la Rails) instead of every file alltime requiremenets
-* Online TDD development with guard
+* Realtime TDD development with `guard`
 * Free of dubious coding styles and rules
 * Cluster mode
 * No memory leaks
+* Separate development, production and test environment
+* All settings combined in one file `./config/settings.yml` and overridable by environment variables

 # Installation